-Multi-Agency Safeguarding Hub (MASH) 020 7364 3444 / 5601 / 5606
+Multi-Agency Support Team (MAST) 020 7364 3444 / 5601 / 5606 / 5358 / 7796

-If there is a concern about the welfare of a child or young person and you would like to talk it through then you should contact the Tower Hamlets Children and Culture Directorate's Multi-Agency Safeguarding Hub (MASH).
+If there is a concern about the welfare of a child or young person and you would like to talk it through then you should contact the Tower Hamlets Children Services' Multi-Agency Support Team (MAST).

-The Duty Officer will be able to discuss the concern, assist in deciding whether a formal child protection referral is appropriate and facilitate the reporting of a formal child protection referral in accordance with Tower Hamlets Safeguarding Children Partnership (THSCP) Procedures and to offer advice.
+The Duty Officer will be able to discuss the concern, assist in deciding whether a referral is appropriate and facilitate the reporting of a referral in accordance with Tower Hamlets Safeguarding Children Partnership (THSCP) Procedures and to offer advice.

-When there is a specific concern of a child protection nature whereby it is thought that a child has been harmed or at risk of being harmed then the LBTH Inter-Agency Referral Form should completed in the first instance.
-The MASH should then be contacted on 0207 364 3444 / 5601 / 5606 to discuss the matter and the completed Inter-Agency Referral Form then emailed/faxed through.
+When there is a specific concern of a child protection nature whereby it is thought that a child has been harmed or at risk of being harmed then the MAST should then be contacted on 0207 364 3444 / 5601 / 5606 / 5358 / 7796 in the first instance to discuss the matter followed by the completion of the LBTH MAST Request for Support Form to MAST@towerhamlets.gov.uk.

-The MASH operates between 9.00am and 5.00pm except at weekends and on public holidays.
-If the concern arises outside of the hours operated by the MASH and it is believed the child may be at immediate risk the Children's Social Care Emergency Out of Hours Duty Team or the Police should be contacted without delay.
+The MAST operates between 9.00am and 5.00pm except at weekends and on public holidays.
+If the concern arises outside of the hours operated by the MAST and it is believed the child may be at immediate risk the Children's Social Care Emergency Out of Hours Duty Team or the Police should be contacted without delay.